Asabeaaa/credit_rule_miner/README.md

 `{self-employed, high debt-to-income, new client} → {high risk}`

-## Why Association Rules (Not a Predictive Model)
+## Why Association Rules
-The point of this project isn't to build the most accurate risk classifier.
-It's to find interpretable, explainable patterns in the data, the kind of insight you can hand to a non-technical stakeholder and have it make immediate sense.
+The goal of this project is to find interpretable, explainable patterns in the data, the kind of insight you can hand to a non-technical stakeholder and have it make immediate sense.

 ## Data
 Loan-level data (~80,000 records) with client attributes and days in arrears as the outcome measure.
 All client data is anonymized.